- Problem Solving is Essential to the Productivity of Your Small Business - September 9, 2016

 Errors and mistakes in the workplace can be costly and embarrassing.
 When the responsibility lies on our shoulders, it is natural to want to defend ourselves.
 As business owners, we take pride in our work, and when mistakes are made, it casts doubt over our competency in the eyes of our employees and our customers.
 It seems that all of our hard work will be flushed away by one mistake, thus prompting us to make excuses for the misgiving.

 Unfortunately, excuses only function to waste everyone’s time, including your own.
-Often, the receiving party is not interested in the excuse, they simply want to know what will be done to resolve the situation.
+Often, the receiving party is not interested in the excuse, they simply want to know what problem solving will be done to resolve the situation.

 How to avoid making excuses

 While it is natural for us as humans to explain away our actions or inactions that lead to a mistake, it is ultimately detrimental to business and productivity.
-To avoid excuses, try the following techniques.
+To avoid excuses, try the following problem solving techniques.

 - Find the source of the error, but don’t place blame.
 Finding the underlying reason for an error will help you avoid the problem in the future, but be careful not to point the finger when you discover the source.
 This will only lead to negativity and wasted time.
 If you or someone else are specifically to blame, don’t dwell on the fact that the mistake was made; instead, focus your energy on forgiving it and moving forward.
 After all, next time it could be your mistake, and you would hope they wouldn’t immediately throw you under the bus!